eHealthAfrica/aether/README.md

 ## Development

-All development shoud be done within the container
+All development should be done within the container
 ```
 $ sudo docker-compose run core bash
 root@localhost:/#